Deposit Events

 paymentStatus

 OBJECT Customers can use this field to track deposit status.
 In some cases, users may overpay or underpay; when this happens, the payment status changes to overpaid or underpaid respectively.
 When the actual payment in dollars is between the minimum and maximum of the session, the payment status becomes correct.
-The possible values for the payment status field are Overpaid, Undepaid, or Correct.
+The possible values for the payment status field are Overpaid, Underpaid, or Correct.

 from